eliemichel/LearnWebGPU/basic-3d-rendering/input-geometry/playing-with-buffers.md

 When defining `onBuffer2Mapped` as a regular function, it is clear that `ready` is not accessible.
 When using a lambda expression like we did above, one could be tempted to add `ready` in the **capture list** (the brackets before function arguments).
 But this **does not work** because a capturing lambda has a **different type**, that cannot be used as a regular callback.
 We see below that the C++ wrapper fixes this limitation.
 ```

 The **user pointer** is an argument that is provided to `wgpuBufferMapAsync`, when setting up the callback, and that is then fed **as is** to the callback `onBuffer2Mapped` when the map operation is ready.
-The buffer only forwards this pointer but never uses it: **only you** (the user of the API) interprets it.
+The buffer only forwards this pointer but never uses it: **only you** (the user of the API) interpret it.

 ````{tab} With webgpu.hpp
 ```C++